Long-Sequence Recommendation Models Need Decoupled Embeddings

 \paragraph{Larger embedding dimension makes linear projection effective in NLP.} The failure of introducing projection matrices makes us wonder why it works well in NLP but not in recommendation.
-One possible reason is that the relative capacity of projection matrices regarding the token numbers in NLP is usually large, \emph{e.g.}, with an embedding dimension of 4096 in LLaMA3.1~\citep{dubey2024llama}, there are around 16 million parameters ($4096 \times 4096=16,777,216$) in each projection matrix to map only 128,000 tokens in the vocabulary.
+One possible reason is that the relative capacity of projection matrices regarding the token numbers in NLP is usually strong, \emph{e.g.}, with an embedding dimension of 4096 in LLaMA3.1~\citep{dubey2024llama}, there are around 16 million parameters ($4096 \times 4096=16,777,216$) in each projection matrix to map only 128,000 tokens in the vocabulary.
 To validate our hypothesis, we conduct a synthetic experiment in NLP using nanoGPT~\citep{andrej_karpathynanogpt_2024} with the Shakespeare dataset.
-In particular, we decrease its embedding dimension from 128 to 2 and check the performance gap between two models with/without projection matrix.
+In particular, we decrease its embedding dimension from 128 to 2 and check the performance gap between the two models with/without projection matrices.
 As shown in Fig.~\ref{fig:experiments_in_NLP}, we observe that when the matrix has enough capacity, \emph{i.e.}, the embedding dimension is larger than 16, projection leads to significantly less loss.
 However, when the matrix capacity is further reduced, the gap vanishes.
-Our experiment indicates that projection matrix only works with enough capacity.
+Our experiment indicates that using projection matrices only works with enough capacity.

 \paragraph{Limited embedding dimension makes linear projections fail in recommendation.} In contrast, due to the interaction collapse theory~\citep{multi-embedding2023}, the embedding dimension in recommendation is usually no larger than 200, leading to only up to $40000$ parameters for each matrix to map millions to billions of IDs.
 Therefore, \emph{the projection matrices in recommendation never get enough capacity, making them unable to decouple attention and representation}.
 In this case, other normal decoupling methods mentioned in Appendix~\ref{appendix:the_research_process_leading_to_DARE} also suffer from weak capacity.